programmerq/glassboxpodcast.com/about.markdown

 ### Shannon Grover

-Shannon first appeared on Episode 52 as a guest and has been an official co-host of the podcast starting with Episode 53.
+<span style="font-style: italic">Shannon first appeared on Episode 52 as a guest and has been an official co-host of the podcast starting with Episode 53.</span>

 {% include leftimage.html image="/shannon-mission.jpg" description="Taming the dragon" %}